kwirk/eventgallery/admin/doc/readme.md

 		- ajax list: thumb size is configurable
 		- configuration to show/hide exif information in descriptions
 		- you can target (and therefore hide) each button of the navigation bar on the single image page using CSS
+		- added css classes to access date, text to style date, description and text of an event individually.
+		- added toggle for date, image hits, image count, comment count for each menu item

 	- Bug fixes
 		- tag support: menu item for the event list can define a comma or space separated list of tags